Rohann424/aws-scalable-web-architecture/README.md

 And configured **SNS notification** when alarm get trigger.

-By default, ASG alarms monitor **average CPU**, which may **not reach the threshold** if the load is spread across multiple instances.
+-By default, ASG alarms monitor **average CPU**, which may **not reach the threshold** if the load is spread across multiple instances.

-So I created :
+-So I created :

 - Created **per-instance CPU alarms** for each EC2 instance.
 - Connected to **both servers via SSH**.